The League of Canadian Poets

 Connecting students across Canada with writers, teachers and one another in an animated exchange of original writing and commentary.
 The writers, who are all well-known Canadian authors, join classrooms electronically to read and consider the students' work, offer reactions and ideas, and guide discussions between the students.

 Writing Contests Especially for Students

-- Although many contests are repeated annually, "2013" in the deadline confirms the contest for that year.
-Since changes may occur without notice, for the most up-to-date information contact the contest directly to view its latest rules.
+- Although many contests are repeated annually, "2014" in the deadline confirms the contest for that year.
+Since changes may occur without notice, for the most up-to-date information always contact the contest directly to view its latest rules.

 - Contests below are arranged in deadline order.
 The deadline given is the date by which the entry must be received (not just postmarked).